How to Apply

 You can apply online via UCAS (Universities and Colleges Admissions Service).
 It is important that you complete all sections of the UCAS application form and provide details of all the qualifications you have completed to date, have attempted but not completed (e.g. previous study at another HE institution) and those you are currently studying.
 The first UCAS deadline for applications is the 15th January 2014 (6 pm).
 Art & Design applications for Middlesex can be submitted up to the 24th March 2014 (6 pm).
 You can still apply after these deadlines but please note that popular courses may not have any spaces left if you apply after the first UCAS deadlines.

-Please note our UCAS institution code M80 and our code name is MIDDX.
+Please note our UCAS institution code is M80.
 Each course also has its own UCAS code which you will find on our course pages or on the UCAS website.

 If it is part-time study which interests you, then you should complete and send our direct application form to the Admissions Office (contact details can be found at the bottom of the form).
 Please remember to include copies of your transcripts and certificates.

 As an international student, we encourage you to make contact with one of our overseas regional offices.
 They have a full understanding of your qualifications and years of experience of guiding students from your country through the Middlesex application processes.
 Find out more about international student applications

 If you have achieved a Foundation Degree, CertHE, DipHE, HND or a number of modules of an undergraduate degree course at another university, Middlesex University may be able to offer you the opportunity to enter directly into the second or third year of one of our undergraduate degree courses.
 More on transfer students.

 The selection process

 Many candidates are made conditional or unconditional offers on the basis of their application forms.
 However, you may be asked to submit a portfolio, attend a test, an interview or an audition if: